-Definition: ARPEGE/ALADIN field names for dynamic fields.
+Definition : ARPEGE/ALADIN field names for dynamic fields.

-Scope: String of 16 characters. "{}" represents the field generic identificator (there is one variable per field).
-However the string length is limited to 12 characters for upper air fields.

-Default value: Refer to Section D.6.1 on page 184 for upper air fields, and to Section D.6.1.(i) on page 185 for 2D fields.
+- Scope : String of 16 characters. "{}" represents the field generic identificator (there is one variable per field).
+However the string length is limited to 12 characters for upper air fields. - Default value : Refer to Section F.1 on page 184 for upper air fields, and to Section F.1.F.1.1 on page 185 for 2D fields.

-CFPDIR:
+CFPDIR :

-Definition: Prefix of the output files names.
+Definition : Prefix of the output files names.

-Scope: String of 180 characters. for instance you can set a UNIXpath.
+Scope : String of 180 characters. for instance you can set a UNIXpath.

-Default value: 'PF'
+Default value : 'PF'

-LINC:
+LINC :

-Definition: Control of the time stamp of the output files names: .TRUE. to write the stamp in hours, .FALSE. to write it in time steps.
+Definition : Control of the time stamp of the output files names: .TRUE. to write the stamp in hours, .FALSE. to write it in time steps.